 Words by Toby Mellors

-For more information on Sarah Pérez Lozano’s hotel on Holbox in Mexico, called Ser Casasandra, and its artist-in-residence programme, click here
+For more information on Sandra Pérez Lozano’s hotel on Holbox in Mexico, called Ser Casasandra, and its artist-in-residence programme, click here